UnlyEd/GraphCMS-cache-boilerplate/README.md

 **Known limitations**:
 - Because there is no automated refill of the cache, it will be filled when a customer performs an action that generate a query.
 If that query is rarely executed, it may happen that it's executed during an outage, and the query would therefore fail, potentially crashing your app.
-- If the cache reset happens during a GCMS outage, then your app will crash anyway.
-We don't check that GCMS is up and running before performing the cache reset.
+- If the cache reset happens during a GCMS outage, then your app will crash anyway. **We don't check that GCMS is up and running before performing the cache reset.** _(but that'd be awesome, once they provide a way to do that!)_

     **Contributor help needed!**: If you know a way to detect GraphCMS status and therefore avoid a cache reset during an outage, we're very interested.
-    To our knowledge, they don't have any automated too we could rely on to detect this before wiping all the data from the cache, but that'd definitely be a nice addition!
+    To our knowledge, they don't have any automated too we could rely on to detect this before wiping all the data from the cache, but that'd definitely be an awesome addition!

 #### Alternative strategy - Refresh the cache automatically by making it temporary